 In Panama once the arrest is executed the Court has jurisdiction over the parties and the claim.
 In order to arrest a vessel a claim must be simultaneously filed and evidence must be attached.
+Once the vessel is arrested, the complaint is served.
 Defendants could file a motion to abstain and transfer the case to another forum at a later stage.